burgess01/PerformanceMetrics/writing/reflection.md

 #### Run the `eval_primenum` program with the integer inputs of `22`

-Results from running my program with the input 22:
+Results from running my primenum program with the input 22:

 ```text
 command: